 Cross-entropy loss (or log loss) measures the performance of a classification model whose output is a probability value between 0 and 1.

-Categorical Cross-Entropy is used for multi-class problems, where each sample belongs to a single class.
+Used for multi-class problems where each sample belongs to a single class.

 Where: